darkstar/darkstar.github.io/_posts/2021-11-20-k3s-on-raspberypi-at-home-part5.md

 Note that there is still the issue that the Collabora CODE server could not be installed during the initial setup.
 It is by default only available for x86_64, although there are ARM and ARM64 versions of it around.
 Keep watching this space as there will probably be a guide on how to install it later, as soon as I get around to fiddling with it.
 {: .notice}

+[^1]: Well, to be honest, I didn't know about this method when I wrote part 4, so after I found out that MariaDB can automatically create a database for us, I used this simpler method here...

 ## Outlook